arktic-dev/arktic/default_faq.md

 The audio contains some or all of a speech system prompt.
 A prompt is anything the system says to a caller, e.g. "Please say your account number".
 The O2 prompt wording before the recording is (roughly): "To help us make some improvements, in just a few words, please tell us why you are calling today, for example, to top up or to check on an upgrade" There are several different versions.
 Any other recordings, like TV/train announcements etc should be [side-speech].

 - [side-speech]
 Any speech by the caller not directed at the system.
 Any intelligible speech from a bystander.
-Examples: People talking, background speech, radio, TV, automatic train announcements, baby noises, dogs barking, indistinct background hubbub (e.g. coffeeshop noise).
+Examples: People talking, background speech, radio, TV, automatic train announcements, baby noises, dogs barking, indistinct background hubbub (e.g. coffeeshop noise), music with singing.

 - [skipped]
-Skip the transcription entirely if the caller "rambles" or if the transcription is too long to fit properly on the transcription page.
-If the item is less than about 15 words and you can't understand it, use the tag [unintelligible].
+Skip the transcription entirely if the caller "rambles" for more than 20 words (approximately) or if the transcription is too long to fit properly on the transcription page.
+If the item is less than about 20 words and you can't understand it, use the tag [unintelligible].

 - [unintelligible]
 Use this to mark any speech that you can't understand.